joejag/tech-lead-talk/the_talk.md

 * Document all the things?
 Document the edges.
 Document at different levels.
 * Many alternatives to documentation.
+* Documents are like bannas, they go off.

 "The realization that everyone is different when you talk to them alone is a secret to success in life. … The mystery for why some people you know succeed or fail in life is how courageous they are in pulling people aside and how effective they are in those private conversations we never see." - Scott Berkun